Romani people in the United Kingdom: Religion

-Romanies residing in the UK are predominantly Christian, with 71.8% of Romanies in England and Wales identifying as Christian in the 2021 census compared to 46.2% of the wider population.
+Romanies residing in the UK are predominantly Christian, with 71.8% of Romani in England and Wales identifying as Christian in the 2021 census compared to 46.2% of the wider population.
 The second largest group were those with no religion, constituting 17.6% of the Romani population in England and Wales.
 Muslims were the third largest group, constituting 2% of the Romani population in England and Wales.

-Marime (or Mochadi) is a belief traditionally encompassed within Romanipen which, although not a religion, refers to a traditional Romani concept of ritual impurity, relating to topics such as hygiene and human sexuality.
+Marime (or Mochadi) is a belief traditionally encompassed within Romanipen which, although not a religion, refers to the Romani concept of ritual impurity, relating to topics such as hygiene and human sexuality.